medic/medic-docs/configuration/declarative-config.md

 # Notes

 ## Nools Extras
-Helper variables and functions can be defined in `nools-extras.js`, and is shared by both `tasks.js` and `targets.js`.
+Helper variables and functions can be defined in `nools-extras.js`, which is shared by both `tasks.js` and `targets.js`.
 The following are global variables that can be used:
 | Variable | Description |
 |---|---|
 | `c.contact` | The contact's doc.
 All contacts have `type` of either `person` or `place`.